mroughan/RatPack.jl/README.md

 2. Based on performance relative to the field played against.
-That is, a player should get more credit for defeating stronger opponients, where stronger here is with respect to the ratings themselves.
+That is, a player should get more credit for defeating stronger opponients, where stronger here is with respect to the ratings themselves;

 3. Non-gameable.
 That is, you should not be able to arbitrarily improve your rating without an improvement in skill.
 For instance,